Thu 12 October 13:00-17:00 INNOSI internal consortium meeting

 Fri 13 October 08:30-14.30 Open event: "Innovative social investment: finding new routes to make social rights real"

 We hope you will join us to "get to grips" with our evidence and work out the implications for policy and practice across Europe.
-Find the event concept and agenda here.
+Find the final event pack here including details of new EU speakers and workshop briefings.

 Featuring leading academics from Manchester Metropolitan University, University of Applied Sciences Utrecht, Karlstad University and Turku University of Applied Sciences - with critical reflections from Sari Rautio, the lead expert in impact investing at the Finnish social innovation fund Sitra.